RosarioAraujo1/minxful_CST438_Project-/README.md

 The posts are now being displayed onto the html page.
 This is being done by creating them through admin and then displaying them.

+Created a snippet function to only show a part of the post this is handly for longer posts.

 You guys can use this login to check things the database tables.
 The tables are located in Models.
 The Post and Reply are the only tables that are included as of now